evynprice/baristabot/README.md

 Have questions or want to hang out and talk about the world of Discord bots?
 Join our community server [here](https://discord.gg/u8hAu6sEtw).

 ## Wiki
 Interested in what all Barista Bot can do?
-Check out the bot wiki [here](https://github.com/thetechnicalfox/baristabot/wiki)
+Check out the commands wiki page [here](https://github.com/thetechnicalfox/baristabot/wiki/Commands)

 ## Contribution
 Are you a fellow developer and looking to add your own features or improvements?
 Please check out the contribution page [here]() (Coming soon)